NEPAL–OMAN BILATERAL RELATIONS

 Since both countries are endowed with abundant natural resources, there exists tremendous scope for promoting further cooperation between the two countries in the fields of investment, trade, tourism and human resource utilization.
 Nepal could be a destination country for tourism, trade and investment opportunity for Omani nationals.
 Both Nepal and Oman should further strengthen their economic ties in the domain of having their competitive strength.

-The trade between Nepal and Oman is negligible and is in favor of the Sultanate of Oman.
-Nepal imported mainly Organic Compound, Plate Sheet, Film, Foil, Strip of Plastic, Motor Car and Parts of Accessories of Motor Vehicle.
-Nepal exported mainly carpets, knotted of wool or fine animal hair.
-According to Trade and Export Promotion Center, Nepal exported items of USD 30,449 and imported of USD 3,620,836 (data from Jan 2014 to June 2016).
-There is need of enhancing trade relations in the interest of both Countries.
-If explored and pursued, Nepalese tea, yarchagumba, silajit, vegetables, honey, handicrafts, carpet, pasmina, seem to be viable and profitable export items to Oman.
+The trade between Nepal and Oman is negligible and is highly in favor of the Sultanate of Oman.
+Nepal imports mainly Organic Compound, Plate Sheet, Film, Foil, Strip of Plastic, Motor Car and Parts of Accessories of Motor Vehicle.
+Nepal exports mainly carpets, knotted of wool or fine animal hair.
+There is high need of enhancing trade relations in the interest of both Countries and in line with Nepal Government to reduce trade export import ratio to 1:10.5 by next five years.
+If explored and pursued, Nepalese tea, Yarchagumba (Cordyceps sinensis), Shila jeet (Mountain Tar),Panch Aunle (Dactylorhizahatagirea), vegetables, honey, handicrafts, carpet, Pasmina, seem to be viable and profitable exportable items to Oman.
 In order to explore the possibility of trade between the two countries and establish trade linkages, frequent regular meetings and discussion between the two Chambers of Commerce and Industries as well as between businessmen of the two countries may prove useful.

-Tourism is an important area where both countries need to cooperate for mutual benefit.
-So far, there is a small inflow of Omani nationals and expatriates to Nepal.
+Tourism sector is a very potential sector considering the enchanting beauty of both countries.
+So far, there is very few numbers of Omani tourists visiting Nepal.
 Nepal could provide best alternative ambience for Omani tourists to spend their holidays away from the bustle of modernity.
-There is indeed a great potential for attracting Omani tourists through dissemination and publicity of natural beauty, culture and hospitable Nepalese people.
+There is indeed a great potential for attracting Omanis through dissemination and publicity of natural beauty, culture and hospitable nature of Nepalese people.
 Nepal can be destination of choice for Omanis.
-The embassy need to be provided with enough resources to effectively play its role in this regard.
-The Ministry may advise the concerned government authorities, including Tourism Promotion Board, to produce tourism promotion materials in Arabic Language, which might help promoting Nepal in whole Arabic Region.
+The embassy needs to be enriched with enough resources to effectively play its role in this regard.

 Dedication to work, loyalty, sincerity and integrity are some attributes of Nepalese workers that have enabled them to earn the trust and goodwill of the people and the Government of the Sultanate of Oman.
 The prospect of employment in Oman is ever growing following the massive construction of infrastructures and real estates and their modernization in Oman.